 Crafted by the García family for generations and now available for your collection, the Erstwhile Espadín is your workhorse mezcal.
 Delicious for savoring a neat pour on its own.
 But no less stellar in mixed drinks.
 The perfect gift for the bon vivant in your life.
 A dynamite addition to any home or professional bar.

 Master Mezcalero: Silverio García Luis & Epifania Gómez Mejía

 Town / Municipality: Rancho Blanco Güilá, Santiago Matatlán

 Fermentation: Natural, Natural Fermentation in Ocote pine wood tanks

 Butterscotch, black tea, banana, and roasted maguey.
 A little sweet, a little creamy.
 Savory, spicy, and peppery, in a way that reminds us of smoked meats and Texas style barbecue.
 Followed by lingering, resonating notes of ash and soft smoke on the palate.

-Espadin (Agave Angustifolia) is the most common varietal of agave used in mezcal production.
+Espadin is the most common varietal of agave used in mezcal production.
 It is indigenous to most mezcal-producing regions and adapts well to cultivation.
-Depending on the terroir and climate, Esapdin can take 5-10 years to mature, which is considered fast in the world of agaves.
+Depending on the terroir and climate, Esapdin typically takes 5-7 years to mature, which is considered fast in the world of agaves.

 Espadin piñas come in a variety of sizes, and can weigh as much as several hundred pounds.
 The agave is easy to work with.
 Subject to the hand of the maker, Espadin can yield a wide variety of flavors and profiles, depending on the climate, time of year at harvest, production style, altitude, and countless other factors.